Subject Specific Research Help

 Legal History Research

 Many legal questions have historical components.
 If you are interested in conducting legal history research or if a need for historical perspective or materials arise, there are many resources that can be useful to you.
 If you need any help in identifying, locating, or using any sources or if you would like help in approaching your research project, the law library can help.
-The law library offers a course on US legal history research methods and research librarians are happy to help.
 John B. Nann is the library’s legal historian and you can email him directly.

 General Library Updates

-Please refer to our Fall 2020 Law Library services page for information about and updates to library services.
+Please refer to our Law Library services page for information about and updates to library services.